joshuamil/shrinkage/README.md

 ---

 ## REST Signature
-Following is a list of POST parameters that the service accepts.
+Following is a list of parameters that the service accepts.
+Requests should be sent to <code>http://svc.apprad.us/shrink</code> using a POST request.

 <table class="table table-bordered">
   <tr>